hmrc/hmrc.github.io/_posts/development-documentation/2015-01-28-creating-a-new-repository.md

 - Creates bintray packages

 ###Steps
-1. Go to the 'create-a-release' job in Jenkins Open
+1. Go to the 'create-a-repository' job in Jenkins Open
 2. Enter the name of your new repository and the team to which it will belong.
 The team must be the exact text that apepars on [the teams page](https://github.com/orgs/hmrc/teams) (login required)
 3. Run the job